Singing hymns through masks, Christians mark pandemic Easter - WTMJ

 In St. Peter’s Basilica, the 200 or so faithful who were allowed to attend looked lost in the cavernous cathedral.
 Normally, thousands would attend the Mass celebrated by Francis, and a crowd would gather outside in St. Peter’s Square, with more than 100,000 sometimes assembling to receive his Easter blessing afterward.

 But this year, like last year, crowds are banned from gathering in Italy and at the Vatican.
-Francis delivered his noon Easter address on world affairs from inside the basilica, using the occasion to appeal anew for the international community to ensure vaccines reach the poorest countries.
+Francis delivered his noon Easter address on world affairs from inside the basilica, using the occasion to appeal anew that vaccines reach the poorest countries.

-The pontiff sounded weary as he noted that pandemic worries and protective measures have crimped religious holiday traditions in many places and kept some faithful from public worship.
+The pontiff sounded weary as he noted that pandemic measures have affected religious holiday traditions in many places and kept some faithful from public worship.

 “We pray that these restrictions, as well as all restrictions on freedom of worship and religion worldwide, may be lifted and everyone be allowed to pray and praise God freely,” Francis said.